shterion/elasticio-snazzycontacts-component/FAQ.md

 That means that the component is running out of memory.
 The problem mostly occurs when you deal with a big amount of data.
 In this case you should increase the memory of the component.

 **Solution:**
-To increase increase the memory you must have access to your component repository on [elastic.io](https://www.elastic.io/) platform.
+To increase the memory you must have an access to your component repository on [elastic.io](https://www.elastic.io/) platform.
 1. Navigate to the repository page and click on the link situated under ***Environment variables***
 2. You will be redirected to another page where you will be able to set ***Environment variables***
 3. Click on ***"+Create a new variable"*** and give the name **"EIO_REQUIRED_RAM_MB"** and value **512** and save it.
 This is the memory of the component.